Doesn't feel heavy on the skin

 The pink-toned water gel has a soft and creamy feel to it that immediately had me thinking it was about to be too heavy for my skin.
 I just knew it would leave me looking and feeling greasy, but I had no idea what the Murad moisturizer ultimately had in store.
 I hesitantly followed the instructions and applied a dime-sized amount all over my face, neck, and upper chest area, and that’s when the magic happened.
 After I finished spreading the fairly thick cream on my face, I noticed there was no oily shine.

 However, it wasn’t like the product evaporated and left my skin feeling dry and parched like some lightweight moisturizers can do.
 Instead, my skin felt super hydrated, yet soft and smooth, minus any sort of residue.

 The Ingredients: A three-prong approach

-Vitamins: The vitamin B complex (comprising B3, B5, B6, and B9) in Murad's Nutrient-Charged Water Gel helps reduce signs of aging and promote smooth, healthy skin.
+Vitamins: The vitamin B complex (comprising B3, B5, B6, and B9) in Murad's Nutrient-Charged Water Gel is designed to help reduce signs of aging and promote smooth skin.
 Vitamin E is also great for anti-aging, skin conditioning, and treating blemishes.

-Peptides: These ingredients (in this case: oligopeptides 1 and 2 and polypeptides 1, 9, and 11) reduce the appearance of fine lines, reinforce the skin barrier, and keep your skin hydrated.
-They also include antioxidants, which reduce inflammation and repair damaged skin.
+Peptides: These ingredients (in this case: oligopeptides 1 and 2 and polypeptides 1, 9, and 11) reduce the appearance of fine lines, reinforce the skin barrier, and keep your skin hydrated, according to Murad.